mighty-gerbils/gerbil/doc/guide/README.md

 docker run -it gerbil/gerbil:$(uname -m) bash
 ```

-Or you can build your own container using the [Dockerfile](https://github.com/mighty-gerbils/gerbil/blob/master/docker/Dockerfile).
+Or you can build your own container using the [Dockerfile](https://git.cons.io/mighty-gerbils/gerbil/blob/master/docker/Dockerfile).
-See the [Docker Gulde](docker.md) for additional information.
+See the [Docker Guide](docker.md) for additional information.

 ## Using Nix and/or Docker

 You can install Gerbil using Nix.
 See [nix.md](nix.md) for more details.

 There are also Docker containers based on Nix, with some gerbil libraries also installed,
-at `mukn/glow:devel` or `ghcr.io/glow-lang/glow:devel` with many libraries installed.
+at `mukn/glow:devel` or `ghcr.io/glow-lang/glow:devel` with many libraries installed
+(2026 update: not kept very up-to-date these days; ask if interested).

-See the `scripts` directory of [Gerbil Clan](https://github.com/fare/gerbil-utils) for details.
+See the `scripts` directory of [Gerbil Clan](https://git.cons.io/mighty-gerbils/gerbil-utils) for details.